0xjac/master-thesis/chapters/02-ethereum.md

 The fallback function is also limited to only 2300 gas for its execution.

-### Visualising Transactions And Interactions
+## Visualising Transactions And Interactions

-There is no standard notation---specific to Ethereum---to visualise the interaction between different entites or to illustrate a transaction between multiple parties.
+There is no standard notation---specific to Ethereum---to visualise the interaction between different entities or to illustrate a transaction between multiple parties.
 Despite, there exists more generic notations such as the \acrfull{uml} which is well know by virtually every software engineer and include sequence diagrams to depict the interactions between various entities over time.

 In this thesis, we will use a customised version of \gls{uml} sequence diagrams to illustrate transactions and calls between addresses---both regular accounts and contracts---on the Ethereum Network.
 This modified version of sequence diagrams includes colouring of the messages exchanged and activation boxes to indicate the type of communication taking place.
 Specifically, off-chain communications are painted green, Ethereum transactions for which the sender must pay gas and which are asynchronous in nature, are coloured in red and finally calls, either as part of a transaction or on its own is represented in blue.